apacheignite/documentation/data-grid/jcache.md

 [block:callout]
 {
-  "type": "warning",
+  "type": "info",
   "body": "If batch operations (such as `IgniteCache#putAll`, `IgniteCache#invokeAll` and etc) are performed in parallel then keys should be ordered in the same way to avoid deadlock.
 Recommend to use TreeMap instead of HashMap.
-It guarantees consistent ordering and allows to avoid deadlock."
+It guarantees consistent ordering and allows to avoid deadlock.", "title": "Deadlock"
 }
 [/block]